If you really want to maximize the outcome of your harvest, you are going to need to figure out a few things.

-Before you can grow huge marijuana buds, you need to have a bit of background knowledge.
+Before you can grow big marijuana buds, you need to have a bit of background knowledge.
 For starters, a bud is the growth that pops up during a plant’s flowering phase.

-See how this bud develops in 8 weeks
+See how this bud grows during 8 weeks of flowering

 Download my free Grow Bible for more tips to increase your yield.

 The faster they grow, the more time they have to become huge.